Cyfrin/solana-course/apps/piggy/native/README.md

 After expiry, SOL can be sent to a destinated account.

 Complete all tasks below
-- Implement then piggy bank program
+- Implement the piggy bank program
 - Test locally with LiteSVM
 - Deploy locally to `solana-test-validator` and test with Rust script